Table of Contents

 - In countries where institutional review is not established practice, a statement must be included in the methods section that the research was carried out in accordance with the Helsinki Declaration.3

-- Submission must include a Word file with a description (limited to 600 words) of the case, procedure, and outcome, 6 to 9 images that tell the story, and legends for figures and video (maximum 300 MB; file format MP4 or MOV; 8 minutes maximum).
+- Submission must include a Word file with a description (limited to 600 words) of the case, procedure, and outcome (references are encouraged), 6 to 9 images that tell the story, and legends for figures and video (maximum 300 MB; file format MP4 or MOV; 8 minutes maximum).
 Include IRB approval document.

 - Use the Video Case Report Template to format your submission, which can be found at www.videogie.org.

-- Submission must include a Word file with a description (limited to 2000 words) of the case, procedure, and outcome, 6 to 9 images that tell the story, and legends for figures and video (maximum 300 MB; file format MP4 or MOV; 8 minutes maximum).
+- Submission must include a Word file with a description (limited to 2000 words) of the case, procedure, and outcome (references are encouraged); an abstract limited to 300 words with the following headings: Background and Aims, Methods, Results, Conclusions; 6 to 9 images that tell the story; and legends for figures and video (maximum 300 MB; file format MP4 or MOV; 8 minutes maximum).
 Include IRB approval document.

 - Use the Video Case Series Template to format your submission, which can be found at www.videogie.org.